-Your community advisor helps you start the conversation with your roommate by having both of you complete a roommate agreement after you move in.
+Your community advisor helps you start the conversation with your roommate or suitemate by having both of you complete a roommate agreement after you move in.
 It helps you set expectations about visitors, cleaning, quiet time, sharing, privacy and other situations that can cause tension between roommates.
 It works!

 Once you move in, get to know your roommate and others on your floor or in your cluster.
 Maybe go to lunch or dinner together following our physical distancing guidelines.
 See if there are any events happening at NIU that you want to check out.
 Even though we have restrictions on large gatherings, there will be events happening on campus, especially during Week of Welcome Days in August.